pranshavpatel/pranshavpatel/README.md

 </div>

-### <div align="center">I'm Pranshav, a sophomore at Nirma University, pursuing Bachelors' in Computer Science & Engineering and a passionate front-end developer!</div>
+### <div align="center">I'm Pranshav, a pre-final year student at Nirma University, pursuing Bachelors' in Computer Science & Engineering and a machine learning enthusiast</div>

 - 🔭 I’m currently working on improving my skillset

-- 🌱 I’m currently learning Javascript, React Js and Data Structures & Algorithms in Java
+- 🌱 I’m currently learning Deep Learning and Data Structures & Algorithms

-- 💬 Ask me about Javascript

 - 👯 I’m looking to collaborate on any promising project I can help with